 Lastly, Adam and I recently adopted a pescatarian diet-- both for environmental reasons, and out of concern for animal cruetly.

 CLOTHES / LINENS

-We have a reusable/cloth diapering system, which we love.
+We have a reusable/cloth diapering system from Grovia, and we’re thrilled with it.
 You can read about it here.
 While we do use baby wipes if needed, we also have reusable cloth wipes, which we use during every changing.

 When possible, we skip the dryer (which we share with our neighbor) to save energy, and use a makeshift clothesline that runs between our cottage and a ficus tree.
 I have some work to do on this topic though.
 I do still use the dryer for linens that have notable amounts of dog hair on them, since the dryer is basically a magical pet hair remover.
 We use a Seventh Generation detergent that comes in compostable and recyclable brown packaging.

 For West's few pieces of clothing, we try to use ETSY as much as possible.
 As for me, I use Rent the Runway for special occasions, and have started wearing lots of no-fuss linen, as well as clothes by Daniella Hunter, which are made of eco-fabrics that utilize sustainable plant-based threads like hemp, silk, organic cotton and lyocell.
 (Meanwhile, Adam basically never gets anything new ever.
 He's still wearing the shirts he wore when I met him, and I love him for it.)